ICMI

 Prof. Holger Reckter, Hochschule Mainz

-Additional members of the program committee:
+Additional reviewers and members of the program committee:

 Prof. Dr. Cornelius Pöpel, Hochschule Ansbach